Wheel alignments: What they are and why they’re important

 You should get your car alignment checked at least once per year, after an accident or when you clip a curb to ensure the longevity of your tires.

-When it’s time for a wheel alignment, Telle Tire & Auto Centers can help.
-For 75 years and four generations, the Telle family has understood the importance of providing strong value through quality products and services.
+When it’s time for a wheel alignment, Telle Tire & Auto Centers and KC Complete Auto Service can help.
+For more than 75 years and four generations, the Telle family has understood the importance of providing strong value through quality products and services.
 Our ASE-certified technicians provide trusted excellence built on generations of long-term relationships and proven excellence.

 See what our past clients have to say, or come in and see for yourself.
 From basic maintenance to comprehensive diagnostics and full engine repair, Telle Tire & Auto Centers are your one-stop-shop with you every mile of the way.